Ventfort Hall Mansion and Gilded Age Museum

-Ventfort Hall Mansion and Gilded Age Museum is a historic, Jacobean-style mansion and museum located at 104 Walker Street, Lenox, Massachusetts.
+Ventfort Hall Mansion and Gilded Age Museum is a Jacobean Revival mansion and historic house museum located at 104 Walker Street in Lenox, Massachusetts.
 It is listed on the National Register of Historic Places.
 Visitors can tour the mansion and learn about the changes that occurred in American life, industry, and society during the late 19th-century period known as the Gilded Age.